TimGuite/timguite.github.io/_posts/2020-01-12-project-idead.md

 I would like to add support for the [PyQt](https://riverbankcomputing.com/software/pyqt/intro) graphical framework so that it can be more useful to more people.

+The interesting thing about this, if I can get it to work, is that there is the potential to have multiple graphical frameworks, of different types, interacting with each other!
+I think this would be quite useful for someone prototyping a distributed application and looking to understand what their interface should look like.

 This would also prompt me to improve other parts of the framework, and to create more examples!

 # Circuit layout for night lights